Dan M. Rooney

-Daniel Milton Rooney (July 20, 1932 – April 13, 2017) was an American executive and diplomat best known for his association with the Pittsburgh Steelers, an American football team in the National Football League (NFL), and son of the Steelers' founder, Art Rooney.
+Daniel Milton Rooney (July 20, 1932 – April 13, 2017) was an American professional football executive and diplomat best known for his association with the Pittsburgh Steelers of the National Football League (NFL), and son of the Steelers' founder, Art Rooney.
 He held various roles within the organization, most notably as president, owner and chairman.

 Rooney implemented a philosophy and management style that emphasized open, practical and efficient management.
 The Steelers were very successful during his tenure, winning 15 division championships, eight AFC Championships, and an NFL record six Super Bowl Championships.
 In 2000, he was elected to the Pro Football Hall of Fame for his contributions to the game.
 He was also credited with spearheading a requirement that NFL teams with head coach and general manager vacancies interview at least one minority candidate, which has become known as the "Rooney Rule".

 Outside of football, Rooney served as the United States Ambassador to Ireland, from July 2009 until his resignation in December 2012.
 He was also co-founder of the Ireland-related fundraising organization The Ireland Funds.

-Early life and education
+Early life and college

 Daniel Milton Rooney was born in Pittsburgh, Pennsylvania, the son of Kathleen (née McNulty) and Pittsburgh Steelers' owner Art Rooney.
 In the Steelers organization, Rooney was involved in many aspects of the franchise from the time he was a young boy, often assisting his father at Pitt Stadium and Forbes Field.
 He grew up in the North Side neighborhood of Pittsburgh and attended North Catholic High School where he excelled as the team's quarterback.
 He was also the coach for the St. Peter's Elementary school football team, which was quarterbacked by future CIA Director and lifelong friend Michael Hayden.
 Rooney was mentored by Fran Fogerty, Joe Carr and Ed Kiely.
 These men assisted in teaching him the business of football.
-After graduating from Duquesne University, with his major in accounting, he knew football was what he wanted to pursue.

-Career
+Rooney attended Duquesne University, majoring in accounting.
+During his time at Duquesne, he was briefly a classmate of future Steelers head coach Bill Cowher's father, Laird Cowher.
+Rooney graduated with a degree in accounting in 1954.